Modeling dissipation in quantum active matter: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we addressed the question of how different types of quantum dissipators influence the emergence of active-like dynamics of a quantum particle, aiming to understand how the environment affects the characteristics of motion reminiscent of classical active matter.
-By comparing static and dynamically modified Lindblad dissipators as well as the Agarwal dissipator, we systematically explored the interplay between dissipation strength, external driving, and quantum effects.
-For weak dissipation, we find that the quantum particle exhibits active-like behavior for all dissipator models considered.
-However, in the case of the static Lindblad dissipator, strong dissipation suppresses the particle’s ability to follow the trapping potential, indicating the need for a dynamical correction of the dissipator.
-With such dynamical modifications, the Lindblad dissipator can reproduce the driving-induced motion across all dissipation regimes.
-Both the translated Lindblad and Agarwal dissipators yield motion that follows the driving potential.
-The translated Lindblad formulation satisfies the CPTP requirement, whereas the Agarwal equation yields dynamics consistent with the classical limit.
+In this work, we studied how different types of quantum dissipators influence the emergence of active-like dynamics of a quantum particle, aiming to understand how the environment affects the characteristics of motion reminiscent of classical active matter.
+We have compared the dynamics predicted by two forms of time-local master equations and explored the interplay between dissipation strength, external driving, and quantum effects on determining the mean squared deviation.
+The dissipators individually satisfy different requirements: either positivity or the correct thermodynamic properties.
+We find that the quantum particle exhibits typical behaviors of active particles, namely ballistic motion at intermediate times ($\textrm{MSD} \propto t^2$) and active diffusion at late times ($\textrm{MSD} \propto t$).
+Importantly, after averaging over many realizations of the actuating potential, the system is isotropic, such that the external field does not break the symmetry of the system, which is typical for active matter systems \cite{Vrugt/etal:2025}.
+Beyond that, the short-time dynamics is governed by quantum effects and depends, in particular, on the chosen form of the dissipator.

-Our findings suggest several directions for future research.
-On the experimental side, possible realizations may be found in cold-atom systems, in particular in moving optical traps where the presence of noisy laser intensity is known to induce additional heating mechanisms \cite{Savard/etal:1997}.
-From a theoretical perspective, developing strategies for controlling quantum particles in stochastic \cite{Beyer/Paul:2021} and dissipative \cite{Briegel/Englert:1993} environments will be crucial for bridging the gap between abstract models and experimentally accessible setups.
+Our findings could be experimentally tested in cold-atom systems, in particular in moving optical traps with controlled fluctuations of the laser intensity \cite{Savard/etal:1997}.
+From a theoretical perspective, developing strategies for controlling quantum particles in stochastic \cite{Beyer/Paul:2021} and dissipative \cite{Englert_2002} environments will be crucial for bridging the gap between abstract models and experimentally accessible setups \cite{Burgardt/etal:2026}.